Education (EDUC)

 EDUC 368 International Teaching Externship (ITE) (1 Credit)

-International Teaching Externship (ITE) is a post-student teaching international/multicultural experience in which CSB/SJU teacher candidates work with international teaching professionals as volunteer teacher aides, teaching assistants, or team-teachers in globally diverse K-12 classrooms.
+International Teaching Externship (ITE) is a post-student teaching international/multicultural experience in which CSB and SJU teacher candidates work with international teaching professionals as volunteer teacher aides, teaching assistants, or team-teachers in globally diverse K-12 classrooms.
 The four to six week externship begins soon after the successful completion of the Minnesota-based student teaching experience.
 Since this is not a student teaching experience, externship students are able to teach in a more collaborative, collegial environment while living in other countries, experiencing other cultures, and engaging in diverse educational systems.

 Prerequisites: None